What is Tesamorelin?

 How does Tesamorelin work?

-The peptide just like its natural counterpart promotes the release of GH from the pituitary gland.
-GH in turn promotes lipolysis or metabolism of stored lipids and triglycerides in the body.
-Lipids and triglycerides are versions of fat that are stored in our body for a future source of energy.
+The peptide, just like its natural counterpart, promotes the release of GH from the pituitary gland.
+GH, in turn, promotes lipolysis or metabolism of stored lipids and triglycerides in the body.
+Lipids and triglycerides are versions of fat stored in our bodies for a future energy source.
 Hence high levels of the same increase risk of cardiac disease.
 Tesamorelin reduces visceral fat around the abdomen.
 Studies on HIV patients with lipodystrophy show that the molecule can reduce abdominal fat by about seventeen percent within twenty-six weeks.
 It also decreases liver fat by up to eighteen percent.

 The recommended dose of Tesamorelin in average adults is 2 mg each day.
 It can be injected beneath the naval region while avoiding any region of scarring or bruising.
-The drug should be used immediately upon reconstitution.
-The lyophilized drug can be stored between 36 and 46 degrees Fahrenheit.
+The peptide should be used immediately upon reconstitution.
+The lyophilized peptides can be stored between 36 and 46 degrees Fahrenheit.
 The peptide solution should be used only if it is clear and free of particles upon reconstitution.

 Other Lesser Known Benefits of Tesamorelin

-The peptide not only improves the body’s natural ability to secrete GH but also has far less side effects compared to other GHRH secretagogues.
+The peptide not only improves the body’s natural ability to secrete GH but also has far fewer side effects compared to other GHRH secretagogues.
 The peptide reduces belly fat as well as confers additional benefits.
-It has been found to improve cognitive function on individuals aged between 55 and 87 during the course of administration of the drug.
+It has been found to improve cognitive function in individuals aged between 55 and 87 during the course of administration of the peptide.

 Side Effects of Using Tesamorelin